Plastics BAN (Better Alternatives Now) List

 In 2017, we loaned out 20 Manta Trawls for data collection on marine plastic pollution; this year, we'll add 15 Hi-Speed Mini Trawls for a total of 35 research trawls in the field.
 The information we receive from individuals, as well as non-profit partners like Greenpeace and Sea Shepherd, contributes to our global dataset.
 Launched as the Travel Trawl program in 2014, TrawlShare provides a unique hands-on experience to carry out research that is essential to the 5 Gyres mission.
 Want to borrow a trawl?
 Click here!

 Beginning in 2016, 5 Gyres partnered with the San Francisco Estuary Institute to design and execute a research program designed to foster better understanding of the pathways and distribution of microplastics in the Bay and adjacent National Marine Sanctuaries.
 Collaborating through 2018, the findings will provide essential baseline data needed to evaluate the effectiveness of recently implemented pollution prevention policies, including the federal microbeads and state-wide plastic bag bans, as well as future bans of single-use plastic items such as polystyrene.

 Global Estimate of Marine Plastic Pollution

 In 2014, international scientists collaborated with 5 Gyres to publish the first Global Estimate of Marine Plastic Pollution, and determined that 5.25 trillion particles of “plastic smog” surface pollution—weighing in at 269,000 tons—pollute our oceans worldwide.
-The Estimate is informed by Expedition and TrawlShare research; it will update again in 2018.
+The Estimate is informed by Expedition and TrawlShare research.

 Solar Plastic Kiln (2016-2017)